9 Best Asian Boys’ Love (BL) Dramas That Define the Genre

 The Untamed

-Contrary to popular belief, China does also release BL content!
-Of course, its stringent laws and censorship are big obstacles for explicit LGBT+ content to be produced—which is why most BL series in China have to be packaged in a different way.
+Contrary to popular belief, China also releases BL content!
+Of course, its stringent laws and censorship are big obstacles for explicit LGBT+ content to be produced, which is why most BL series in China have to be packaged in a different way.
 An immensely popular example is 2019’s The Untamed which was responsible for the astronomical rise of stars Xiao Zhan and Wang Yibo.
-The cult-favourite novel that the series is based on does have explicit gay content but the live-action adaptation had to be watered down for TV.
+The cult-favourite novel the series is based on does have explicit gay content; however, the live-action adaptation had to be watered down for TV.

-Instead of Lan Zhan and Wei Wu Xian being lovers, they were depicted as platonic soulmates (read: they are very, very good friends).
+Instead of Lan Zhan and Wei Wu Xian being lovers, the series depicts them as platonic soulmates (read: they are very, very good friends).
 The 50-episode historical drama follows the two training disciples who uncover a secretly hidden conspiracy and work together to solve a string of murders.
-There are classic wu xia fighting scenes, jaw-dropping visuals and plenty of homoerotic subtleties that will make viewers dissect every gaze and touch!
+There are classic wu xia fighting scenes, jaw-dropping visuals and plenty of homoerotic subtleties to make viewers dissect every gaze and touch!

 For more LGBT+ reads, head here.